 Janet Dedrick is a Strategic Consultant with the Equifax Analytical Center of Excellence.
 Janet covers US Consumer credit trends reporting and analysis in addition to supporting Equifax client analytical initiatives.
 Prior to Equifax, Janet worked in the financial services industry in various roles, including risk management and banking regulatory policy areas.
 Janet holds an MBA from the University of Chicago.

-Diane Moogalian is Vice President of Operations for Equifax Personal Solutions with responsibility for operational strategy and execution in support of customer care and fulfillment of credit and identity-related products for consumers.
+Diane Moogalian is Vice President of Operations for Equifax Personal Solutions.
 Prior to joining Equifax in 2007, Diane held several strategic roles with leading financial services companies.
-Among her accomplishments, Diane led operational strategy for key growth segments; operationalized cross-selling in service channels; led the transformation to sales in Collections and Recoveries; and developed a manual decisioning platform to improve existing credit models and create models for new businesses.
-Diane graduated from the University of Richmond with a Bachelor of Science degree in Business Administration (Marketing and Economics) and earned a Certificate in International Business from Virginia Commonwealth University.
+Diane graduated from the University of Richmond with a Bachelor of Science in Business Administration (Marketing and Economics) and earned a Certificate in International Business from Virginia Commonwealth University.

 Linda Rey has a degree in business administration from Pace University in Pleasantville, New York.
-She has worked in the insurance industry since 1985, when she began her career working in the family business, the Rey Insurance Agency, located in Sleepy Hollow, New York.
-Linda was named the 2010 Outstanding Member of the Year by the Sleepy Hollow Chamber of Commerce.
-She was also named the 2006 Emerging Leader for the American Association of University Women (AAUW) and was honored as the 2005 Business Woman of the Year by the Westchester Hispanic Chamber of Commerce.
-Rey Insurance Agency has been featured in Fortune Small Business, Insurance Journal, Agent & Broker Magazine, Westchester County Business Journal, the Journal News, and, as well as local publications the Hudson Independent and Mahopac News.
+She began her career in 1985 working for the family business, the New York-based Rey Insurance Agency.
+Linda was named the 2010 Outstanding Member of the Year by the Sleepy Hollow Chamber of Commerce and the 2006 Emerging Leader for the American Association of University Women (AAUW), and was honored as the 2005 Business Woman of the Year by the Westchester Hispanic Chamber of Commerce.
+Rey Insurance Agency has been featured in Fortune Small Business, Insurance Journal, Agent & Broker Magazine, Westchester County Business Journal, and the Journal News.
 Linda is licensed as a property and casualty broker and a life & health insurance broker.

 Eva Rosenberg is the Internet’s TaxMama®.
 She answers tax questions and provides a free daily TaxQuips podcast, a weekly Ask TaxMama® ezine, and a wealth of resources to help folks like you deal with your personal and business tax issues at TaxMama.com.
 In addition to this Equifax blog, Eva is a syndicated national columnist, writing for Dow Jones’ MarketWatch.com tax resource.
 She teaches tax law and representation to tax professionals at TaxMama’s IRS Exam Review Courses, www.IRSExams.com .
 A popular speaker at tax workshops for Internet businesses, organizations, and tax professionals, Eva shows you the fun side of taxes and the IRS, while saving you buckets of money.
 If TaxMama® doesn’t know the loopholes, who does?
 TaxMama® is a favorite guest of radio show hosts around the country, because she’s usually got an interesting and helpful twist on tax laws and strategies¬and what a voice!
 Eva holds a BA in accounting, an MBA in international business and is an Enrolled Agent, meaning she is authorized to represent taxpayers before the Internal Revenue Service.
 Eva has well over 20 years’ experience solving taxpayers’ problems, doing tax returns, helping businesses, and teaching both tax pros and the public about taxes.